masonamadeus/the-bodge-lab/content/index.md

 ---
 download: false
 uid: home
-title: "Home"
+title: Home
-contentHash: 25daba0f
+contentHash: c9dbcae8
-date: '2025-11-20T02:50:16.324Z'
+date: '2025-12-14T21:02:08.898Z'
-# Front-matter sharing overrides (for reference):
-#
-# share_embed: "/s/embed/my-player/"    # Optional URL (absolute or relative) to use as the preview player/embed
-# share_poster: "/.config/sitebg2.webp" # Optional poster image for video/audio previews
-# share_type: "video"                    # Optional hint: "video", "audio", or "youtube"
 ---
 # Welcome to The Bodge Lab!

 ### My name is Mason Amadeus (he/him)!

 This is my folder on the internet.
-You're free to poke around here and take anything you'd like with you.
+You're free to {%trigger "poke"%} around here and take anything you'd like with you.

+{%react "poke"%} Be sure to click anything that seems eminently {%trigger "clickable"%}.
+I like to tuck things into corners like this. {%endreact%}

-If you want to get in touch, you should listen to the [Bug & Moss Morning Telephone Show](/s/bug-and-moss-morning-telephone).
+{% react "clickable"%} If you want to get in touch, you should listen to the [Bug & Moss Morning Telephone Show](/s/bug-and-moss-morning-telephone) or [The FAIK Files](</s/faikfiles>).

+Or, shoot me an email at: Mason@8thLayerMedia.com {%endreact%}

 Explore!
 I hope you find joy and utility amongst my nonsense.